-Goal II.

-A. To Update the plan and keep it current with the changing needs and desires of the community.
+- Goal II.
+A. To update the plan and keep it current with the changing needs and desires of the community. - Policies II.
+1. That the goals, policies and map shall be revised on a semi-annual basis, in the months of March and October. - 2.

-Policies II.

-- 1. That the goals, policies and map shall be reviewed on a regular basis. - 2.
 That the resource information shall be updated every 5 years or when new and important information becomes available.